Biotechnologist

 Step 1: Class XI – XII/Junior College

-To become a biotechnologist, you will have to pass the 10+2 or equivalent examination from a recognised board with physics, chemistry, biology and mathematics with a minimum of 50% in the aggregate in the subjects.
+To become a biotechnologist, you will have to pass the 10+2 or equivalent examination from a recognised board.
+Opt for physics, chemistry, and biology if you wish to pursue a BSc in Biotechnology or choose physics, chemistry, mathematics, and biology for pursuing a BTech in Biotechnology.
+You’ll need to score a minimum of 50% in the aggregate in these subjects.

 Step 2: Entrance Exam